cortesh/stock-analysis/README.md

        Next j
 ```

-The second method, also known as "Refactoring", limited the code to a single For loop that dynamically builds 4 arrays that hold the values for each ticker symbol and outputs it to results sheet.
-This method ("B") it is hoped will cut down on processing time as it needs to go through each row only once, checking for the appropriate information.
+The second method, also known as "Refactoring", limited the code to a single For loop that dynamically builds 4 arrays that hold the values for each ticker symbol and outputs them to a results sheet.
+This method ("B") it is hoped will cut down on processing time as it needs to go through each row only once (as opposed to 12 times!, checking for the appropriate information.
 The modified code looks like this.
 ```
    '4) Loop through tickers
    For i = 0 To 11